 Market Place St Albans

-Starting your Heritage Statement early is key to avoiding difficulties during planning.
+A professional Heritage Statement, started early, is key to avoiding difficulties during planning.
 A phased approach can help to mitigate heritage issues, through informed design work.

 AB Heritage was approached by a client to provide a Heritage Statement covering proposed works to No.2 Market Place & 16-18 High Street in the heart of historic St. Albans.